RohanBansal01/GitPractice/docs/engineering-foundations.md

-# Engineering Foundations – Senior-Level Operating Guide
+# Engineering Foundations - Github

 This document explains the **non-negotiable engineering fundamentals** that go beyond Git commands and PR mechanics.